How the Day Works

 An Analyst studies companies and industries and on that basis provides reports or recommendations to their Portfolio Managers.
 This information is then used by PMs in their investment decision-making process.
 Analysts will:

 - Interpret economic indicators and analyze their likely effects on portfolio performance;

 - Review information provided about companies/industries used in the Team Challenge and make buy/sell recommendations to the PMs;

 - Provide PMs with information/research upon request.

-In advance of the Magnetar Academy Team Challenge, students study a special Team Challenge Lesson Plan.
-This way they come the Challenge already equipped with an overview of the day, terminology, and team role planning.
+In advance of the Magnetar Team Challenge, students study a special Team Challenge Lesson Plan.
+This way they come to the Challenge already equipped with an overview of the day, terminology, and team role planning.